Professor Stephen Boyd Davis

 He is researching the early days of design research at the RCA, looking at the 1960s origins of the Department of Design Research headed by Professor Bruce Archer.

-Stephen Boyd Davis is responsible for staff research activities in the School of Design, which includes Design Products, Global Innovation Design, Innovation Design Engineering, Service Design and Vehicle Design.Show more
+Stephen is responsible for staff research activities in the School of Design, which includes Design Products, Fashion, Global Innovation Design, Innovation Design Engineering, Service Design and Textiles.Show more

 Stephen has worked and taught in design since 1976, specialising in digital media from the 1980s when he pioneered the integration of computing into UK art and design education.
 In 1987 he was a founding member of the Association for Computing in Art and Design Education.
 In 1992 he cofounded one of the first Master’s programmes in the world dealing with interactive media; its graduates have influenced industry and education worldwide.
 He is a committee member of the Computer Arts Society which explores the history of the computer in visual and other art forms and encourages new work.
 From 2005 to 2011 he was head of the Lansdown Centre for Electronic Arts, inspired by the work of Professor John Lansdown, a pioneer of the use of creative computing from the 1960s to his death in 1999.